F1Everything

 Leclerc (right) defending the lead from Lewis Hamilton (left) at the 2019 Italian Grand Prix

 At the first race after the summer break, the Belgian Grand Prix, Leclerc took his third pole position of the season alongside teammate Sebastian Vettel in second—the second Ferrari front-row lockout of the season.
 During the race, Leclerc fended off the charging Mercedes of Lewis Hamilton to record his maiden Grand Prix win, making him the youngest ever Ferrari race winner.
 After the race, he dedicated his maiden victory to his former competitor Anthoine Hubert, who was killed in an accident during the previous day's Formula 2 feature race at the same circuit.
 At the Italian Grand Prix, Leclerc won the race from pole position after defending his position from both Mercedes drivers and became the first Ferrari driver to win at Monza since Fernando Alonso won there for the team in 2010.
+His victory at Monza saw him nicknamed "il Predestinato" in Italian media, meaning "the Predestined".
 He scored his third consecutive pole in Singapore.
 Initially leading the race, he finished in second place after he was undercut by teammate Vettel.
 In Russia, he took his fourth consecutive pole position and his sixth of the season.
 Vettel passed Leclerc into the first corner and led for the first half of the race before the team orchestrated an undercut in Leclerc's favour to let him retake the lead.
 Vettel retired from the race shortly after with a hybrid system failure, bringing out the virtual safety car.
 This greatly benefited the Mercedes drivers, who made their pit stops and eventually finished the race ahead of Leclerc in third.

 Leclerc qualified in second in Japan, but took damage in a first-lap collision with Max Verstappen.
 He would go on to finish the race in sixth place, his worst finish of the season.
 Leclerc took his seventh pole position of the year in Mexico after Verstappen—who had qualified in first place—was handed a grid penalty for a yellow flag infringement.
 He went on to finish the race in fourth place.
 After another fourth-place finish in the United States, a controversial collision with teammate Vettel caused Leclerc's third retirement of the season in Brazil, ending both drivers' races.
 Leclerc ended the season with a third-place finish in Abu Dhabi.